EddieAbbondanzio/eddieabbondanz.io/content/post/unity/litenetlib-delivery-methods/index.md

 ---
 title: "Unity - LiteNetLib's Delivery Methods"
-description: "Understanding the differences."
+description: 'Understanding the differences.'
 date: 2019-11-14T21:31:00-00:00
 lastmod: 2019-11-17T12:12:00-00:00
-author: "Eddie Abbondanzio"
+author: 'Eddie Abbondanzio'
-category: "Unity"
 type: post
-featuredImage: "/post/unity/litenetlib-delivery-methods/images/hero.jpg"
+featuredImage: '/post/unity/litenetlib-delivery-methods/images/hero.jpg'
 ---

 While LiteNetLib may run on [UDP (User Datagram Protocol)](https://www.cloudflare.com/learning/ddos/glossary/user-datagram-protocol-udp/) which is an unreliable network protocol, LiteNetLib offers multiple delivery methods, some of which even offer "reliability".
 Reliability is in quotes because when latency is high the chance of a packet being dropped is greater than 0 (although still fairly rare).

 In total, LiteNetLib offers 5 different delivery methods for sending packets to peers.
 They are as follows:

 -   Unreliable
 -   ReliableUnOrdered
 -   Sequenced
 -   ReliableOrdered
 -   ReliableSequenced

 # Unreliable